 When your child is new to boarding school it often takes half a term for them to feel settled.
-I know this was true with my children.
-By November, your child will have established a friendship group, know their way around school and be familiar with all the school rules and routines.
-The leaves on the trees in the school grounds will be turning a gorgeous orange, darkness falls around 4.30pm and the temperature is definitely getting cooler!
+By the end of autumn term at boarding school, your child will have established a friendship group, know their way around school and be familiar with all the school rules and routines.
+The leaves on the trees in the school grounds will be turning a gorgeous orange, darkness falls around 4.30pm and the temperature is definitely getting cooler.
 The change of seasons and a British autumn may be a new and exciting experience for your child.
 Wrap up warm is always the best advice!

 In 1606, Guy Fawkes led a plot to murder King James I and his government.
-Guy and his conspirators were Catholics, unhappy with the Protestant government, who wanted to return England to Catholicism and believed they could achieve this by killing King James I and his ministers.
+Guy and his conspirators were Catholics, unhappy with the Protestant government.
+They planned to kill King James I and his ministers.
 Fawkes and his plotters laid 36 barrels of gunpowder in the Houses of Parliament cellars set for a massive explosion and massacre.
 However, their plot was discovered just in time and they were arrested and executed!

-Today there is no religious or political significance to the tradition and families throughout the UK have a small bonfire and fireworks in their garden if there isn’t a community organised event nearby.
+Today there is no religious or political significance to Guy Fawkes Night but families throughout the UK have a small bonfire and fireworks in their garden.
+Often there are community fireworks events organised too.
 Usually these bonfires will burn a stuffed clothes dummy on the top of the bonfire known as the ‘Guy’.

-So, when you speak this weekend and hear about school’s bonfire night you will be well informed!
+So, when you hear about school’s Guy Fawkes Night you will be well informed!

 This article appears in the following categories Boarding School Life